Zachary-Fournier/CSCE315_P3_T3/README.md

 webapp address: https://baszl.herokuapp.com/

 this is the project for TAMU CSCE_315 Team #30
+Heroku would not connect to our tamu github, so we are using our personal github.

 SCRUM meeting timestamps were updated on the tamu github: https://github.tamu.edu/zfournier/CSCE315_Project3_Team30